smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 If a widget becomes visible on the display, the HMI should notify Core that the widget is activated.
 Core should then notify the app that the widget is now in HMI_FULL.
 This can be the case if the user changes the HMI to present the widget area (e.g. the home screen shows app widgets).

 Audio streaming state is not related to windows, it is related to system's audible state.
 To limit the changes in the RPC and support backward compatibility, `audioStreamingState` should be provided to all windows of one app.
-HMI and SDL core should make sure to send the same audio states to all windows.
+HMI and SDL Core should make sure to send the same audio states to all windows.

 Example: If a media app has created a widget and then becomes audible, the media app should receive two `OnHMIStatus` notifications for both windows (main and widget) and both audio streaming states are set to `AUDIBLE`.
 This will ensure a consistent audible state.